St. George, Utah – Frankie (Frances Marilla) Peterson, 74, passed away Thursday, November 21st, 2019.

 A viewing will be held Friday, November 29th, 6 - 7:30 pm at the Antelope Hills LDS chapel, 590 Antelope Drive, Layton, Utah, 84041.
 Interment will take place the following morning at 11:00 in the Ogden City Cemetery.

 Arrangements are made under the direction of Hughes Mortuary, 1037 East 700 S. St. George, Utah, (435) 674-5000.
 In lieu of flowers, donations may be made to Lewy Body Dementia Association (LBDA.org) or American Diabetes Association (diabetes.org).

-To send flowers to Frankie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Frankie Marilla Peterson, please visit our floral store.